- Out-of-School Time Videos

 Jeff returned to NMOST as STEM Coordinator in early 2018.
 In addition to promoting and supporting STEM programs in out-of-school time in the state, Jeff manages the NMOST web site and much of the social media and other communications from the organization.
 If you have a suggestion for an event to include in our calendar, or an online resource to add to our repository, please feel free to drop Jeff a note at firstname.lastname@example.org.

 Jeff has lived in New Mexico for most of his life (he's not telling how many years, but it's a LOT.)
-He enjoys spending time with his wife and daughter (when she's home from college) experiencing all our state has to offer.
+He enjoys spending time with his wife and daughter (while she's home between college and whatever is next) experiencing all our state has to offer.

-Kaski was born and raised in Gallup, New Mexico, and recently graduated from the University of New Mexico with a degree in Political Science and Communication.
-His senior honors thesis was focused on the causes and implications of food insecurity in the United States.
-It was this passion around the issue of children going hungry in a wealthy nation that led Kaski to apply for the NMOST Meals Expansion Vista role, working to increase and improve the role of OST in providing proper nutrition for the children and youth of New Mexico.
+Kaski was born and raised in Gallup, New Mexico, and graduated from the University of New Mexico with a degree in Political Science and Communication.
+His senior honors thesis centered around studying whether state level political makeup exacerbates/mitigates the incidence of food deserts in the United States.
+It was this passion around anti-hunger work that led Kaski to apply for the NMOST Meals Expansion VISTA role, working to increase and improve the role of OST in providing proper nutrition for the children and youth of New Mexico.